Oskar Neumann

-Jirmejahu Oskar Neumann (1894–1981), also known as Oscar Neumann, was a Czech lawyer and writer in Bratislava, part of the Slovak State between 1939–1945.
+Jirmejahu Oskar Neumann (1894–1981), also known as Oscar Neumann, was a Czech lawyer and writer in Bratislava, Slovak Republic.
 From December 1943, during the Holocaust, he served as president of the Slovak Judenrat (Jewish Council or Ústredňa Židov).

 Activism

 Initially the Judenrat's head of retraining, Neumann used his position to help the country's Zionist youth movement, according to Yehuda Bauer.
 He became part of the Judenrat's underground resistance, the Working Group, and when that was disbanded, in the sense that its work was merged with that of the Judenrat in general, he served as the Judenrat's president.

 In April 1944 Neumann was one of the Judenrat leaders who interviewed Rudolf Vrba and Alfred Wetzler, Slovakian Jews who escaped to Bratislava from the Auschwitz concentration camp in occupied Poland.
 The men carried with them detailed information about the gas chambers and mass murders in the camp.
 The report compiled by the escapees and the Judenrat became known as the Vrba–Wetzler report.
 Neumann himself was sent to the Theresienstadt concentration camp; he was released in May 1945.